Korchy/blender_nodetree_source/README.md

 Version history
 -
+1.2.0.
+- Added Geometry Nodes support
+- Minimum Blender compatibility increased to 2.93 for supporting Geometry Nodes

 1.1.0.
-- Added "Light" nodes support
+- Added nodes support for lights

 1.0.2.
 - Some improvements in bl_types conversion and with indents (deep)